When you need to find articles, the first place to look is in the library databases.

 Some databases are general and others cover specific subject areas.
 A good place to start searching for articles is the database Academic Search Complete, because it covers a wide range of subjects and contains many articles in full-text.
 There are also subject specific Databases.

 You can find a database by browsing for them in the subject area listing or the alphabetical listing.
 Top databases, like Academic Search Complete, are located in the drop-down menu, "Top Databases," on the library's homepage.

 The database you decide to search may look different than this one, but most databases contain a set of several search boxes.
 Split up your search terms so there is one one word in each box.
 Or, if there are two or more words that together as a phrase, like "global warming", surround them in quotation marks.

-Find full-text.
 If your article has a PDF full-text link, then you are all set to go!
-Click on the link and your full-text will appear.

 A database is a collection of organized information.
-In its very simplest form, a database can be like a phone book, organized either alphabetically by name, or by subject in the yellow pages.
-These days, all of our library databases are searchable, digitized collections of information and useful for fast search and retrieval.
+All of our library databases are searchable, digitized collections of information and useful for fast search and retrieval.